MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 [('a', False), ('b', True)] :: [(Char, Bool)]
 ```

-Tuples must have a finite `arity`, in order to ensure tuple types can be inferred priot to evaluation.
+Tuples must have a finite `arity`, in order to ensure tuple types can be inferred prior to evaluation.

 ### Function types

-Function is a mapping `T1 -> T2` from `arguments` of one type to `results` of anyother type.
+Function is a mapping `T1 -> T2` from `arguments` of one type to `results` of another type.

-Simpe way to handle the case of multiple `arguments` and results, is by packaging multiple values using a `list` or `tuple`,
+Simple way to handle the case of multiple `arguments` and results, is by packaging multiple values using a `list` or `tuple`,
 this is possible because there are no restrictions on the types of `arguments` and `results`.

 There is no restriction that functions must be `total` on their argument type,